Lime Restoration on a Stone Cottage, South Somerset

 What We Found On Survey

 Externally, the rear elevation had been repointed in cement mortar, applied directly over the original lime pointing where it survived.
 The cement was harder than the soft Ham stone around it, and the joints were no longer functioning as the building’s primary route for releasing moisture.
-With the external pointing sealed and the internal walls finished in cement and gypsum, the wall fabric had nowhere to release the small amounts of moisture it inevitably absorbed.
-The result was the persistent internal damp the owners were experiencing.

 The diagnosis was clear: the building’s lime system had been overlaid with modern materials that were preventing it from functioning.
 The remediation was equally clear – remove the cement and gypsum, reinstate lime, and let the cottage do what it was built to do.